Ubaid242/Ubaid242/README.md

 🚀 I'm a **Full Stack Developer** with **1+ year of real-world experience** building fast, secure, and scalable web applications using the **MERN**, **LAMP** stacks, and **popular CMS platforms**.

 🧠 I believe in writing **clean, modular** code with a strong focus on performance, reusability, and **developer-friendly architecture**.
-From APIs to CMS themes and SEO strategies — I build with purpose and precision.
+From APIs to CMS themes, SEO strategies, and Linux-based server deployments — I build with purpose and precision.

 ---